mickmccann/MS3-Small-Jobs/README.md

 # Acknowledgements

-Thanks to my mentor Brian for his support guidance and feedback for this project.
+Thanks to Code Institute tutor, Tim Nelson who initially created the Task Manager App that the code in this project is based on.
+To my mentor Brian Macharia for his support guidance and feedback for this project.
 And to my fellow CI students RachelS and Ed_B.
 Hopefully I can return the favours!

 [^ back to contents ^](#contents)